 - 4 ounces semi- or bittersweet chocolate, chopped

 - 1 teaspoon vanilla extract

 - 7 ounces chocolate wafer cookies, broken into pieces

 - 5 tablespoons unsalted butter, melted

-- Toppings: whipped cream, fresh raspberries, maraschino cherries
+- Toppings: reserved chocolate sauce, whipped cream, fresh raspberries, maraschino or fresh cherries

-When ready to serve, pass around warm chocolate raspberry sauce separately.
-Top with whipped cream, raspberries and/or cherries, if desired.
+- When ready to serve, pass around warm chocolate raspberry sauce separately.
+Top with whipped cream, raspberries and/or cherries, as desired.